Linearity Characterization and Uncertainty Quantification of Spectroradiometers via Maximum Likelihood and the Non-parametric Bootstrap: Summary

 \section{Summary}

 This article investigates the problem of quantifying uncertainty when applying the radiometry technique known as the flux-addtion method.
 There are four primary novel contributions: \begin{enumerate} \item A generative probability model applicable to the calibration of radiometeters is introduced.
 This permits the application of maximum likelihood. \item A non-parametric bootstrap algorithm is described for the purpose of making uncertainty statements about estimates of the parameters of the probability model. \item The coverage probabilities of confidence intervals derived from the bootstrap algorithm are assessed via simulation. \item The probability model requires the choice of a polynomial degree.
-A cross-validation based strategy is proposed to help make that choice. \end{enumerate}
+A cross-validation-based strategy is proposed to help make that choice. \end{enumerate}

 The probabilistic model and bootstrap algorithm were tested in a simulation study.
-The simulation study was guided by experience in calibrating the Orbiting Carbon Observatory-2.
 In the simulation study, the MLEs for the polynomial coefficients of the linearizing function were found to be approximately unbiased, meaning when estimates are averaged across many data sets, the average value is approximately the true value.
 For the polynomial coefficients defining the linearization function, the relative bias observed in the simulation study was less than 1~\%.
 The simulation study also shows that bootstrap percentile confidence intervals for the same polynomial coefficients are consistent with their nominal 95~\% coverage.
 In 100 simulations, the observed coverage proportions ranged from 90~\% to 97~\%.
 Similar results were obtained for the other model parameters, e.g., fractional flux factors for variable aperture lamps.
 The coverage results held for some model parameters, most notably $\bbeta$, even when the model assumption of constant lamp fluxes, over the duration of the experiment, was relaxed.
 We note that to use the methodology on a real satellite instrument would require careful planning to ensure that the measurements and the model are well-matched.

+The probabilistic model and bootstrap algorithm were also tested on an experimental data set from the NIST Beam Conjoiner.
+The model was deemed to perform well for these data because pointwise 95~\% prediction intervals for the residuals enveloped exactly 95~\% of them.
+The probabilistic model was also compared to a conventional technique.
+The two approaches matched well for estimating the linearization function.